irenenaya/Breakout_Unity/README.md

 # Breakout - Unity

-A Breakout implementation in Unity, based on Colton Ogden's Introduction to Game Development course's Lua/Löve2D version.
+A Breakout implementation in Unity, based on Colton Ogden's Introduction to Game Development course's (https://cs50.github.io/games) Lua/Löve2D version.

+All the graphical resources and sounds are taken from the course's GitHub project hosted here: https://github.com/games50/breakout

 After reading about the use of AnimatorController state machines as a general purpose state machine in Unity AI Game Programming, Second Edition by Ray Barrera, Aung Sithu Kyaw, Clifford Peters and Thet Naing Swe we decided to try out the concept and used it to control the game states.